Siege of Eastern Ghouta: Rebel groups

-The United Nations also found the four largest rebel factions that were active in eastern Ghouta, namely Jaysh al-Islam, the Al-Rahman Legion, Ahrar al-Sham, and Tahrir al-Sham, guilty of crimes against humanity.
+The United Nations also found the four largest rebel factions that were active in eastern Ghouta, namely Jaysh al-Islam, the Al-Rahman Legion, Ahrar al-Sham and Tahrir al-Sham, guilty of crimes against humanity.
 They were known to arrest and torture members of religious minority groups, and regularly fired mortars and rockets from eastern Ghouta at government-held areas.
 These attacks aimed at spreading terror, and killed many civilians.

 Reactions

 United Nations

-2013: After the alleged chemical weapons attack in the Ghouta area of Damascus, the UN sent an inspection team to begin an investigation.
+2013: After the chemical weapons attack in the Ghouta area of Damascus, the UN sent an inspection team to begin an investigation.
 The final report concluded that evidence suggests that "surface-to-surface rockets containing the nerve agent sarin were used in Ein Tarma, Moadamiyah and Zamalka".
 The Russian government dismissed the initial UN report after it was released, calling it "one-sided" and "distorted".

 2018: After the start of the renewed SAA offensive called "Rif Dimashq offensive" during mid-February, the UN proposed a 30-day ceasefire aimed at allowing aid deliveries to enter besieged areas, as well as medical evacuations.
 This ceasefire was "ignored" as the SAA continued its advances into the rebel-controlled areas.
 It was reported that in the following month, some 25 food trucks were allowed in.
 Some argued that this was simply not enough for the people living in war-torn areas.

 USA, France, UK

 The governments of the United States, United Kingdom and France accused the Syrian government of a chemical attack against the population of Douma in April 2018.
 As a consequence, the three states conducted a series of airstrikes targeting sites associated with Syria's chemical weapons capabilities in Damascus and Homs on 14 April 2018.
-The next day, Russia tried to pass a resolution condemning these US-UK-French airstrikes, but it was not adopted by the U.N.
-Security Council.
+The next day, Russia tried to pass a resolution condemning these US-UK-French airstrikes, but it was not adopted by the UN Security Council.